The outbreak of the coronavirus (COVID-19) continues to be a rapidly evolving situation.

 If you're a taxi driver, you can find out the latest information on our COVID-19 taxi updates page.

-However, there is a lot of information and advice available on the Lily website.
+There is a lot of information and advice available on the Lily website.

 Due to the COVID-19 situation our pest control suppliers (Millennium Pest Control) will be offering an emergency service only.